troclaux/notes/aws.md

   - required for ec2 instances in public subnets to:
     - download packages
     - be accessed via SSH or a browser
-- NAT (Network Address Translation) gateway (aws-managed): managed AWS service that allows instances in a private subnet to initiate outbound connections to the internet (e.g. for updates or API calls), but prevents the internet from initiating inbound connections to those instances
+- NAT (Network Address Translation) gateway: managed AWS service that allows instances in a private subnet to initiate outbound connections to the internet (e.g. for updates or API calls), but prevents the internet from initiating inbound connections to those instances
-  - e.g. private ec2 can download updates or access external APIs without being publicly exposed
+  - use case: allows a private ec2 to download updates or access external APIs without being publicly exposed
   - usually are placed in a public subnet and route private subnet traffic through it
+  - stateful: keeps track of active connections
 - NAT instances (self-managed): is an ec2 instance configured manually to perform the same function as NAT gateway
 - NACL (Network Access Control List): security layer used in networks to control inbound/outbound traffic at the subnet level
   - stateless
+- VPC peering: connect 2 VPCs privately using aws' network and make them behave as if they are the same network
+  - IP address ranges can't overlap

 - stateful: tracks active connections and allows return traffic automatically
 - stateless: doesn't track connection state
   - you must define both inbound and outbound rules explicitly, like with NACLs
   - supports ALLOW and DENY rules
   - rules only include IP addresses

-- VPC peering: connect 2 VPCs privately using aws' network and make them behave as if they are the same network
-  - IP address ranges can't overlap

 > [!TIP]
 > Route Tables: control the roads each neighborhood (subnet) uses to reach other places.